Go Back Go Back

 UNFPA has also facilitated the trasportation of midwives from health centres to evacuation centers -- providing critical services to pregnant women and new mothers.

-“We are sincerely suddened by the devastation caused by the floods to families and deeply extend our condolences to the families and Government of Timor-Leste for the lives lost.
+“We are sincerely suddened by the devastation caused by the floods to families and deeply extend our condolences to the families and Government of Timor-Leste.

 “We remain committed to working with the Government of Timor-Leste and our partners to prevent gender-based violence in emergencies and provide support to survivors.